taddison/personal-site/content/blog/2021/12/dont-mistake-their-kindness-for-empathy/index.md

 ## In summary

-It's good to be kind, but that's just the start.
-To be a great people manager (or to look for if filling a people manager role) is people who:
+To be a great people manager you want to look for someone who:

-1. Act with kind intent
+1. Acts with kind intent
-1. Are empathetic
+1. Is empathetic
-1. Are curious about their team
+1. Is curious about their team/colleagues

-I'm not convinced that any of these are areas that cannot be improved consciously, and so when evaluating people consider how receptive they are to getting better, in addition to where they are today.

-And don't make the mistake of assuming because someone is kind that they'll be empathetic.
+More generally, these are useful skills to work on in whatever role you have, irrespective of whether you are or ever want to be a manager.
+They're also skills that can be improved with practice - so even if you don't consider yourself empathetic, try asking yourself 'what were they thinking' after the next interesting interaction you have.